-Feeling guilty seems to come with the territory as a parent.
+Parent guilt seems to come with the territory when you have little ones to look after.
 Perhaps it’s because many households have two working parents, a mortgage, ageing relatives, and never-ending to do lists.
 No wonder we feel worried about whether we are making the best decisions for our kids.

 We’ve come up with all the reasons you shouldn’t be feeling guilty about using childcare.
 You’re welcome.